colab-coop/bylaws/ARTICLE-3.markdown

 in a timely manner.
 Decisions that are deemd impactful to the entire membership shall be brought to the Guiding Council before being taken.

-Org Areas shall have the option of establishing further subsets of the Org Area, as subcommittees, delegating specific duties and decision-making authority to those subcommittees as agreed upon by the Org Area members.
+When a decision is required, the Org Area will announce the decision in question to the Org Area membership, visible to all Members, in order to solicit a working group to execute the decision.
+The working group will consist of the Org Area lead by default.
+All interested parties from within the Org Area and the Membership at large will then follow the process of decision making in Section 3.2, generally attempting to find consensus.
+The working group must consist of at least 2 people.